OSC/ood-documentation/develop/_sources/reference/files/submit-yml/script.rst.txt

 .. describe:: rerunnable (Boolean, nil)

-    Indicate whether the job is rerunnable.
+    Indicate whether the job is re-runnable.

     Default
-      Empty, it is not rerunnable.
+      Empty, it is not re-runnable.

       .. code-block:: yaml

         rerunnable: nil

     Example
-      The job is rerunnable.
+      The job is re-runnable.

       .. code-block:: yaml